SLO-j/UdacityProjects-DataScience/README.md

 # UdacityProjects-DataScience
 This section will be used to upload all my Udacity projects in data science.

 The first project i worked on was education proformance analysis.
-I selected education dataset from https://www.kaggle.com/. in this project I answered 3 questions they are:
+I selected education dataset was taken from Ibrahim Aljarah https://www.kaggle.com/aljarah/xAPI-Edu-Data. in this project I answered 3 questions they are:
 - Which country got the highest Parent school Satisfaction?
 - How do absences affect parent-school satisfaction ?